ghananjani/ML-Projects/README.md

-# Machine Learning Projects Repository
+# Data Analytics and Machine Learning Projects Repository

 Welcome to the Machine Learning Projects Repository!
 This repository is a dedicated space for showcasing a collection of machine learning projects, highlighting proficiency in various ML algorithms, frameworks, and real-world applications.